mongodb/specifications/source/unified-test-format/unified-test-format.rst

 If `runOn`_ is specified, the test runner MUST skip the test file unless one or more `runOnRequirement`_ documents are satisfied.

-**TODO**: Confirm whether top-level `runOn`_ can be used to skip an entire file without considering test-level requirements.
-If so, test-level requirements can only be more restrictive.

 For each element in `tests`_, follow the process in `Executing a Test`_.